Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

     createdb -O dallinger dallinger

 The first command will create a user named ``dallinger`` and prompt you for a password.
-The seconf command will create the ``dallinger`` database, setting the newly created user as the owner.
+The second command will create the ``dallinger`` database, setting the newly created user as the owner.

 If you get an error like the following...